 Collabora is really glad about the enthusiasm for LibreOffice development and happy to sponsor the Ankara Bootcamp.

 The training program attracted much interest from the students side.
 In the first weeks, which were mainly about the basics of C++, were attended by 120 to 140 students were attending the course.
-The weekly plans for week 3 and week 4 (in Turkish), published on Muhammet Kara’s blog, show the ambitious amount of content they have been introduced to.
+The weekly plans, published on Muhammet Kara’s blog, show the ambitious amount of content they have been introduced to.
 The LibreOffice Development Bootcamp was also widely noticed beyond the sphere of the Hacettepe University.
 The tweets posted on the topic generated many hundreds of interactions and over ten thousand views in the social network.

 In week five the specific work on LibreOffice moved more into focus.
 It was discussed why it makes sense to contribute to it.
 40 students took part in this phase of the bootcamp, a great number if you consider that it is not a mandatory course and the demands on the participants were very challenging.
 The weekly sessions will be given until the end of the semester, January 2020.
 We will keep you updated here and report about the next weeks of the LibreOffice Developer Camp in Ankara.